Horizont-Europe-Interstore/Testing-procedure-and-software-tools/README.md

 5. Process the EndDevice instance returned by the REF-Server and perform a HTTP GET operatoin on the FunctionSetAssignmentsListLink to retrieve the various FSA-assigned resources assigned to the REF-Client.

 * Pass/Fail Criteria :
-A).
+1).
 REF-Client requested and received the DeviceCapability resource on the REF-Server using the HTTP configuration information provided.
 REF-Server responded with 200 OK and returned a conformant payload for its DeviceCapability.
-B).
+2).
 REF-Server returned an EndDeviceList payload in response to the REF-Client HTTP GET request.
 If the REF-Client is preregistered, the REF-Server should include an EndDevice instance associated with it.
 Otherwise, the EndDeviceList payload will not include the instance for the REF-Client in which case the REF-Client shall POST its own instance to the REF-Server.
-C).
+3).
 If no EndDevice instance was found with the same identification as the REF-Client, it did a successful HTTP POST operation of its own EndDevice instance to the REF-Server.
 REF-Server successfully processed the HTTP POST operation from the REF-Client by creating a new EndDevice instance under the EndDeviceListLink resource and returned a 201 Created response with Location header indicating the URI of the newly created resource.
-D).
+4).
 If no such EndDevice instance is found in the EndDeviceList, do a POST of an EndDevice instance, which includes mandatory elements.
 For example, SFDI/LFDI and changedTime elements.
 The REF-Server shall respond with a 201 Created HTTP response code based on the handling of the POST payload and a Location header indicating the URI of the created resource on the REF-Server.
-E).
+5).
 REF-Client, using the Location of the created EndDevice instance returned by the REF-Server, performed a HTTP GET operation on that Location.
 On successful GET operation, the EndDevice instance payload returned by the REF-Server shall include relevant subordinate resources assigned to the REF-Client.
 For example, SubscriptionListLink, RegistrationLink, FunctionSetAssignmentsListLink, SFDI/LFDI, and others.
-F).
+6).
 REF-Client processed the EndDevice instance returned by the REF-Server and did a HTTP GET on the FunctionSetAssignmentsListLink to retrieve the various FSA assigned resources assigned to the REF-Client.

 ## Walk Through the example using the TestApp.
 * This test application is made using NATS instead of http to send  message /request from client to server for this reason when it comes to actaul